Home / Blog Center / Tips & Tutorials /

 3. Restart the app after updating to refresh network detection.

-1. Go to Control Panel → System and Security → Windows Defender Firewall.
+2. Go to System and Security → Windows Defender Firewall.

-3. Add the UGREEN NAS app if it isn’t listed, then click OK.
+4. Add the UGREEN NAS app if it is not listed.

 Preventive Measures for Stable NAS Detection